nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

  1.9  |                                                                                                                      | Security server public IP address, NAT address
  1.10 | &lt;by default, the server’s IP addresses and names are added to the certificate’s Distinguished Name (DN) field&gt; | Information about the user interface TLS certificate
  1.11 | &lt;by default, the server’s IP addresses and names are added to the certificate’s Distinguished Name (DN) field&gt; | Information about the services TLS certificate

-It is strongly recommended to protect the security server from unwanted access using a firewall (hardware or software based).
-The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the security server is deployed.
-It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the security server vulnerable to exploits and attacks.**

 #### 2.2.1 Network Diagram